-Lipid metabolism: An overview of fatty acid synthesis and degradation, Regulation of fatty acid synthesis- control of acetyl CoA carboxylase and fatty acid synthesis complex; Reciprocal control of fatty acid synthesis and degradation.
+Lipid metabolism: An overview of fatty acid synthesis and degradation, Regulation of fatty acid synthesis- control of acetyl CoA carboxylase and fatty acid synthetase complex; Reciprocal control of fatty acid synthesis and degradation.
 Biosynthesis of triacyl glycerol, phosphatidyl choline, phosphotidyl ethanolamine and sphingomyelin and their regulation.
-Synthesis and degradation of cholesterol and its Regulation.
+Synthesis and degradation of cholesterol and its regulation.
+Metabolism of prostaglandins-COX and LOX pathways.
+Metabolic fate of VLDL, LDL and HDL.
+Obesity and regulation of body mass.
 Metabolic disorders- Atherosclerosis, Hyper and hypo lipoproteinemia.